DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Introduction

-However, based on our in-depth discussions with professional designers, industrial dashboard design is a complex task, requiring the careful manipulation and coordination of various elements, including data visualizations, embellishments, layout structures, and animations.
+However, based on our in-depth discussions with professional designers, performance dashboard design is a complex task, requiring the careful manipulation and coordination of various elements, including data visualizations, embellishments, layout structures, and animations~\cite{kruglov2021tailored, Sarikaya:2019:What, Bach:2023:Dashboard}.
 Consequently, the design process often demands substantial expertise, including visual encoding, graphical design, and aesthetic considerations.
 Additionally, in real-world industrial settings, designers are often required to rapidly produce design prototypes during early-stage collaboration and negotiation with clients.
 It helps save costs before formal implementation and addresses potential data availability and security limitations.
 As a result, designers frequently engage in prototype design without access to the actual datasets, relying instead on abstract requirements or high-level data descriptions.
-Although existing works have explored interactive authoring and recommendation tools for multi-view dashboards~\cite{10891199,10556805}, these methods are mostly not tailored to industrial dashboard prototype generation.
+Although existing works have explored interactive authoring and recommendation tools for multi-view dashboards~\cite{10891199,10556805}, these methods are mostly not tailored to performance dashboard prototype generation.
 MultiVision~\cite{Wu:2022:MultiVision} and DashBot~\cite{Deng:2023:DashBot} are data-centric, leveraging data characteristics and machine learning techniques to recommend charts tailored to user needs.
-They have primarily focused on data mining and chart recommendation, with relatively little attention to design configurations.
-In recent years, although design ideation systems such as LADV~\cite{Ma:2021:LADV} have emerged, supporting direct chart generation from sketches, there remains a lack of comprehensive exploration into authoring tools in constructing dashboard prototypes based solely on textual instructions.
+They have primarily focused on data mining and analysis, with relatively little attention to visual design, such as layout composition.
+Rather than supporting analytical exploration, performance dashboards serve primarily as communication platforms for operational performance.
+Meanwhile, design tools like Tableau~\cite{Tableau:2023:Learn} and Flourish~\cite{Flourish:2023:Flourish} are not tailored for performance dashboards and require substantial manual effort to create them.
+In industrial settings, clients often expect an efficient creation process and deployment-ready dashboard prototypes.
+While design ideation systems such as LADV~\cite{Ma:2021:LADV} have enabled convenient chart generation directly from visual inputs like hand-drawn sketches, there remains limited exploration into authoring tools that support dashboard prototype construction purely through natural language instructions.
+Motivated by the limitations, we aim to develop an authoring tool to generate performance dashboard prototypes.
+There are two major challenges to overcome.
+First, dashboards are applied across various scenarios and exhibit substantial internal diversity.
+For instance, dashboards designed for data analysis differ significantly from those intended for external presentation.
+Despite current researches characterize design goals~\cite{Sarikaya:2019:What}, data presentations~\cite{Bach:2023:Dashboard} and layout arrangement~\cite{Chen:2021:Composition,Bach:2023:Dashboard} of general dashboard designs.
+There is no systematic design guideline tailored explicitly for performance dashboards that focus on data external presentation.
+The second challenge is to generate prototypes from vague, high-level text without specific data.
+In real-world industrial scenarios, designers often provide abstract descriptions such as ``Global e-commerce sales dashboard showing country-level sales, daily sales by category, and quarterly net profit.'' without a dataset, making it difficult to determine appropriate visualization types and layout structures.
+Accurately translating the unstructured text into compliant prototypes requires dedicated contextual inference and intelligent decision-making abilities, which impose high demands on our algorithm.